Judging Panel Criteria for selection of the Judging Panel and procedures of Judging Panel

 - Final decisions of the Judging Panel will be recorded and signed by all judges except for those who recuse themselves due to a declared conflict of interest.

-- Final decisions of the Judging Panel will be confirmed by an audit firm selected jointly by CanCham and IBPAP.
+- Final decisions of the Judging Panel will be confirmed by an audit firm selected by CanCham.

-- IBPAP will provide an ICT Technical Advisor for the Judging Panel.
+- The National ICT Confederation of the Philippines (NICP) will be invited to provide an ICT Technical Advisor for the Judging Panel.

 - CanCham will provide a Recording Secretary and Advisor on Procedure for the Judging Panel.